jkahn117/reinvent2018-mob320/README.md

 ### Phase 2

 In Phase 2, we will enhance our prototype web API by adding reservations.
 In a production environment, managing reservations is a far more complex concern that what is required in a prototype.
-While a production system must check availability, interact with payment gateways, and ensure compliance, a prototype primarily needs to persist data across sessions to provide the appearance of real.
+While a production system must check availability, interact with payment gateways, and ensure compliance, a prototype primarily needs to persist data across sessions to give the appearance of a real reservation.

 In our ElastiLodge prototype, we will use [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) to persist reservation data.
 Our API will enable multiple guests to create, delete, and view reservations.

 > **NOTE** AWS AppSync makes it easy to add enterprise-class security via [Amazon Cognito](https://aws.amazon.com/cognito/); however, we will limit ourselves to a unique identifier per guest here to the purposes of brevity.
-While simpler than a full implementation, the approach of tying a unique guest identifier to each reservation is not all that different than a fully-functional model.
+While simpler than a full implementation, the approach of tying a unique guest identifier to each reservation is not all that different from a fully-functional model.

 Let's deploy Phase 2: